When the fall season arrives, people look forward to enjoying fresh apple cider and juices.

-- Once the apples are in the process of becoming cider, pasteurize the liquid by heating it to at least 160° F for 60 seconds.
+- Heat liquid.
+Once the apples are in the process of becoming cider, pasteurize the liquid by heating it to at least 160° F for 60 seconds.

-- Let the cider cool and always store it in the refrigerator.
+- Let cool.
+Let the cider cool and always store it in the refrigerator.

-- Cider should be used immediately and will stay good in the refrigerator for up to five days (it can be frozen for longer storage).
+- Store up to 5 days.
+Cider should be used immediately and will stay good in the refrigerator for up to 5 days (and can be frozen for longer storage).

 - Consumer’s Guide – Making Apple Cider